leonlinsx/minimal-mistakes/_posts/2020-07-08-dividends-dont-pay.md

 Three, you could buy other businesses.
 Perhaps there's a smaller competitor that you can acquire on the cheap and get all those "synergies" that your banking buddies tell you about in order to grow market share \[4\].

 Four, you could buy back some of your shares.
 This increases the ownership you have of your company, which implies that you get more upside if the company does well.
-Buybacks are out of scope for this article, you can read an inital (biased) take on them by Cliff Asness [here.](https://images.aqr.com/-/media/AQR/Documents/Journal-Articles/Buyback-Derangement-Syndrome.pdf "Cliff")
+Buybacks are out of scope for this article, you can read an initial (biased) take on them by Cliff Asness [here.](https://images.aqr.com/-/media/AQR/Documents/Journal-Articles/Buyback-Derangement-Syndrome.pdf "Cliff")

 Five, you could pay a dividend to investors.
 For each share that investors have, you hand them some cash every quarter.